-Referenced International Standards Theme in following P&C Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection Just Land Acquisition 4 ILO Convention 169 (1989) on Indigenous and Tribal Peoples UN Declaration on the Rights of Indigenous Peoples (2007) Art 13-19 Respect and safeguard rights to lands and natural resources traditionally occupied and used; respect for customs of inheritance; no forced removals; compensation for loss and injury.
+Theme Referenced in following International Standards Key Provisions Summary of Protection Р&С Convention Declaration Guiding Principles/ UN Outcome Documents Respect for Human Rights 4 5 6 Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CAT) Convention on the Rights of the Child (CRC) International Convention on Protection of the Rights of All Migrant Workers and Members of Their Families (ICMRW) Convention for the Protection of All Persons from Enforced Disappearance (CPED) Convention on the Rights of Persons with Disabilities (CRPD) Just Land Acquisition 4 ILO Convention 169 (1989) on Indigenous and Tribal Peoples Art 13-19 Respect and safeguard rights to lands and natural resources traditionally occupied and used; respect for customs of inheritance; no forced removals; compensation for loss and injury.
 4 UN Declaration on the Rights of Indigenous Peoples (2007) Art 25-26 Right to distinctive relationship with land; right to own, use, develop and control their lands, territories and other resources.
-4 UN Convention on Biological Diversity (1992) Art 10(c) Protect and encourage customary use of biological resources in accordance with traditional practices.

-Referenced Internati onal Standards Theme in following P&C Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection Public Participation of Affective Communities 4.5 Rio Declaration on Environment and Development (1992) and Agenda 21 Principle 10 Environmental issues are best handled with the participation of all concerned citizens, at the relevant level.
+Theme Referenced in following International Standards Key Provisions Summary of Protection Р&С Convention Declaration Guiding Principles/ UN Outcome Documents 4 UN Convention on Biological Diversity (1992) Art 10(c) Protect and encourage customary use of biological resources in accordance with traditional practices.
+Public Participation of Affective Communities 4.5 4.5 Rio Declaration on Environment and Development (1992) and Agenda 21 Principle 10 Environmental issues are best handled with the participation of all concerned citizens, at the relevant level.
 Principle 10 combines public participation with public access to information and access to remedial procedures.
 According to Agenda 21, one of the fundamental principles for the achievement of sustainable development is broad public participation in decision-making.
-Both Agenda 21 and the Rio Declaration emphasise the importance of the participation of all major groups, and special emphasis has been given, including in legally binding international instruments, ensuring participation in decision-making of those groups that are considered to be politically disadvantaged, such as Indigenous Peoples and women.
-Fair Repre- sentation and Participation of Indigenous and Tribal People 4.2 4.4 4.5.
-4.6 ILO Convention 169 (1989) on Indigenous and Tribal Peoples Art 6-9 Self-representation through institutions; consultations with objective of achieving agreement or consent; rights to decide their own priorities, retain their own customs and resolve their offences according to customary law (compatible with international laws).
+Both Agenda 21 and the Rio Declaration emphasise the importance of the participation of all major groups, and special emphasis has been given, including in legally binding international instruments, to ensuring participation in decision-making of those groups that are considered to be politically disadvantaged, such as indigenous peoples and women.

-Referenced International Standards Theme in following P&C Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection 4.4-4.8 UN Declaration on the Rights of Indigenous Peoples (2007) Art 3 Indigenous Peoples have the right to self- determination and to freely pursue their economic, social and cultural development.
-4.4 4.5 4.7 UN Declaration on the Rights of Indigenous Peoples (2007) Art 10, 11(2), 19, 28(1), 29(2) and 32(2) Right to free, prior and informed consent to any project affecting their lands as expressed through their own representative institutions.

-Referenced Internat ional Standards Theme in following P&C Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection 4.4 4.5 4.7 Convention on the Eliminations of All Forms of Racial Discrimination, International Covenant on Economic, Social and Cultural Rights, Inter American Human Rights System.
-UN CERD Committee, UN Committee on Social Culture and Economic Rights, Inter American Commission on Human Rights Free, Prior and Informed Consent for decisions that may affect Indigenous People.
-(This standard has been widely accepted as 'best practice' standard by bodies such as the World Commission on Dams, Extractive Industries Review, Forest Stewardship Council, UNDP, CBD, IUCN, WWF).
-No Forced Labour 2.2 6.6 ILO Convention 29 (1930) Forced Labour Art 5 No concession to companies shall involve any form of forced or compulsory labour.
-6.6 Protocol of 2014 to the Forced Labour Convention 1930 Arts 1, 2, 4 Provides the measures which should be taken for the avoidance of forced or compulsory labour.
+Theme Referenced in following International Standards Key Provisions Summary of Protection P&C Convention Declaration Guiding Principles/ UN Outcome Documents Fair Representation and Participation of Indigenous and Tribal People 4.2 4.4 4.5 4.6 ILO Convention 169 (1989) on Indigenous and Tribal Peoples Art 6-9 Self-representation through institutions; consultations with objective of achieving agreement or consent; rights to decide their own priorities, retain their own customs and resolve their offences according to customary law (compatible with international laws).
+4.4-4.8 UN Declaration on the Rights of Indigenous Peoples (2007) Art 3 Indigenous peoples have the right to self-determination and to freely pursue their economic, social and cultural development.
+4.4 4.5 4.7 UN Declaration on the Rights of Indigenous Peoples (2007) Art 10, 11(2), 19, 28(1), 29(2) and 32(2) Right to FPIC to any project affecting their lands as expressed through their own representative institutions.
+4.4 4.5 4.7 Convention on the Eliminations of All Forms of Racial Discrimination, International Covenant on Economic, Social and Cultural Rights, Inter American Human Rights System.
+UN CERD Committee, UN Committee on Social Culture and Economic Rights, Inter American Commission on Human Rights FPIC for decisions that may affect indigenous people.
+(This standard has been widely accepted as 'best practice' standard by bodies such as World Commission on Dams, Extractive Industries Review, Forest Stewardship Council, UNDP, CBD, IUCN, WWF).